This word can also be a form of:

 verb “bore”

-bore; he bores; past bored, part. bored; ger. boring
+infinitive bore; he bores; past tense bored; past part. bored; ger. boring

 The long lecture bored the students, and many of them started to yawn.